fsamura01/javascript_tutorial/leetcode_coding_challang/risen_prompt/risen_prompt.md

 Certainly!
 Using the RISEN framework (Role, Instruction, Steps, End goal, Narrowing), here’s a structured prompt to help you effectively use ChatGPT for solving LeetCode problems and learning problem-solving patterns:

 **Role** You are an AI tutor specializing in competitive programming and algorithm design.
-I'm struggling to understand Leetcode 647.
-Palindromic Substrings.
+I'm struggling to understand Leetcode 763.
+Partition Labels.
 Can you help me learn it by using first-principles thinking?
-Instruction: Guide me through solving Leetcode 647.
-Palindromic Substrings.
+Instruction: Guide me through solving Leetcode 763.
+Partition Labels.

-Given a string s, return the number of palindromic substrings in it.

-A string is a palindrome when it reads the same backward as forward.

-A substring is a contiguous sequence of characters within the string.
+You are given a string s.
+We want to partition the string into as many parts as possible so that each letter appears in at most one part.
+For example, the string "ababcc" can be partitioned into ["abab", "cc"], but partitions such as ["aba", "bcc"] or ["ab", "ab", "cc"] are invalid.

+Note that the partition is done so that after concatenating all the parts in order, the resultant string should be s.

+Return a list of integers representing the size of these parts.

 Example 1:

-Input: s = "abc"
+Input: s = "ababcbacadefegdehijhklij"
-Output: 3
+Output: [9,7,8]
-Explanation: Three palindromic strings: "a", "b", "c".
+Explanation:
+The partition is "ababcbaca", "defegde", "hijhklij".
+This is a partition so that each letter appears in at most one part.
+A partition like "ababcbacadefegde", "hijhklij" is incorrect, because it splits s into less parts.
 Example 2:

-Input: s = "aaa"
+Input: s = "eccbbbbdec"
-Output: 6
+Output: [10]
-Explanation: Six palindromic strings: "a", "a", "a", "aa", "aa", "aaa".

 Constraints:

-1 <= s.length <= 1000
+1 <= s.length <= 500
 s consists of lowercase English letters."
 LeetCode problem while emphasizing the underlying problem-solving patterns and strategies.

 **Steps:**